 Iambic pentameter.
 Dramatis personae.
 Soliloquy.
 Would it make you feel better to know that these are, more simply, a pattern of syllables, a list of characters, and a long speech?
 That’s exactly the kind of decoding we’ll do in this seven-week course.
 Your students will read two of Shakespeare’s most famous plays – A Midsummer Night’s Dream and Hamlet.
 Not only will we read for plot, but we’ll also use literary tools as lenses by which to understand how the plays offer humor, insights into human nature, and political commentary.
 Throughout the course, students will complete several short close readings as well as a movie poster or trailer, dramaturgical analysis of a scene, an analytic essay, and a soliloquy performance.
 As Shakespeare is one of the most cited and referenced authors in the English language, this course will provide a sound base for all further literary study, including both the AP Language and Literature exams.

 Over the seven weeks of this course, we’ll read and work with two plays, A Midsummer Night’s Dream and Hamlet.
-Our lives classes will be Monday afternoons and all assignments will also be due on Mondays.
+Our live classes will be Monday afternoons and all assignments will also be due on Mondays.
 I will be available to answer questions or provide additional information throughout the week via email or Zoom.
 Assignments will increase in scope over the course, starting with short close reading assignments, and concluding with two creative projects and an analytic paper.

 Who should enroll?